 More and more companies are finding organizational culture can and does influence almost every part of the business.
 Aside from the free lattes and Ping-Pong hang outs, an organization’s culture and the perception of what a company stands for makes a difference in attracting top talent.
 Having the best employees leads to better products, better products result in more customers, more customers result in more profits, more profits lead to more commercials about lots of things.
 The cycle repeats.

-This is an example of proactive campaign management, driven by business objectives.
-The best way to manage your company’s reputation is to tell people what you want them to think about you.
+Brands and reputations take years, generations or even a lifetime to build, especially when it comes to large corporations.
+And the best way to manage your company’s reputation is to tell people what you want them to think about you.

 Often, companies miss out on the opportunity to build a reservoir of goodwill and reputational capital.
-There isn’t a strategy in place, like GE’s, to reinforce who you are and what you do day in and day out.
+There isn’t a strategy in place to reinforce who you are and what you do day in and day out.
 After all, there is profit and business to be conducted.
 But, in times of a crisis or challenge, there is no better ally than the reputation and supporters you already have.

 But it also had a dark side.
 Top executives also developed a penchant for lavish conferences and internal spending.
 After the specter of impropriety and misplaced priorities was raised, executives found themselves on the outside.

 While the organization did make a few swift and decisive steps immediately following the crisis, it still took years of demonstrated actions to fix the company’s culture to rebuild its brand and reputation with the public.

 Whether you are recruiting top talent, trying to influence consumers or repairing your reputation, you need a strategy to communicate your company’s culture and branding to ensure the public knows who you are and what you and your employees do everyday.
 It’s good for HR and good for business.

 This article was written by Patrick Skarr.
 With a knack for analysis, research and creative positioning of issues, Patrick has been in the trenches of public policy and campaigns for 15 years.